 Sunset and starburst photography in Menorca

 I was both surprised and honoured to be invited on a press trip to Menorca recently, courtesy of the guys at Traverse, allowing me to experience both Jet2 to get there and Turismo Menorca when I was there!
 I’ve been to both its sister islands of Mallorca and Ibiza for your more typical “lads/group” beach holidays so until now Menorca had been overlooked.
 I won’t be making that same mistake again.
+It’s the perfect place for some sunset and starburst photography!

 Our group was provided with a jam-packed itinerary for the week ranging from kayaking, to gin tasting, to boat riding, to cheese tasting … even driving Nissan electric cars around the island.
 Menorca was declared a Biosphere Reserve by UNESCO in 1993 so the island is seeking to further promote its tourism with an emphasis on sustainability.

 What struck me most however was the ever present sunshine and stunning sunsets.
 Menorca is the most eastern of the Balearic Islands so you get to see the sunset before anywhere else in Spain so I wanted to share my favourite “sunshine” photos of the trip!
-Plus add some beginners’ top tips on how you can achieve beautiful starburst shots and sunset images too!
+Plus add some beginners’ top tips on how you can achieve beautiful starburst photography shots and sunset images too!
 The camera I used for the images below is a Fuji X-T10, which has been recently superceded by the new Fuji X-T20 which you can read more about on Amazon.

-15 starburst and sunset top tips
+15 starburst photography and sunset top tips

 1. Sunny day